AnnoX4uk/Andersen/netstat_script/README.md

 ### Installation

-Download netstat_scr.sh to you system with your favorite way (git/browser/wget/copy-paste)
+Download netstat_scr.sh to your system with your favorite way (git/browser/wget/copy-paste)

 Check privileges on script